The Roop: 2018–present: Eurovision Song Contest

 The Roop attempted to compete in the Eurovision Song Contest three times.
 They took part in Lithuania's 2018 national selection with the song "Yes, I Do".
 In the final, they received 16,491 votes (the second-highest ranking) from the public and came third overall.
 The Roop returned for the 2020 edition, Pabandom iš naujo!
 2020, in the final of which it won both the public vote (with 50,139 votes) and the jury vote.
 The Roop was thus set to represent Lithuania with "On Fire" at the Eurovision Song Contest 2020 in May that year.
 The Eurovision Song Contest 2020 was cancelled in March 2020 due to the COVID-19 pandemic.
 Several countries held alternatives to the contest and ranked the 2020 entries themselves; The Roop won Eurovision 2020 - Das Deutsche Finale, one of the replacing shows.
 The Lithuanian national broadcaster, Lithuanian National Radio and Television, decided to hold a new national selection for the 2021 contest and guaranteed the Roop a place in the final.
 The Roop announced their intent to participate again in November 2020.
 They released their competing song, "Discoteque", in January 2021.
 The song won the selection, winning the jury vote and surpassing 74,000 televotes in the final, and finished 8th representing Lithuania in the Eurovision Song Contest 2021.
 The band performed with dancers and choreographers Miglė Praniauskaitė and Marijanas Staniulenas.

 On 19 December 2023, the band was announced among the competing artists of Eurovizija.LT, the Lithuanian national final for the Eurovision Song Contest 2024, with the song "Simple Joy".
 On 10 February 2024, they came first in their semi-final, qualifying for the final of 17 February.
 There, they made it to the superfinal round, ultimately finishing third.

 The Roop were selected to open for two concerts by English singer-songwriter Ed Sheeran at the Darius and Girėnas Stadium in Kaunas.
 These concerts took place on August 3 and 4, 2024.

 On 15 May 2025, The Roop were invited to participate in the Eurovision Song Contest in Basel as a guest performance.
 They performed a special number in the second semi-final, presenting their 2020 song "On Fire".
 This marked the first time that Lithuanian representatives were invited to perform an original song in the main Eurovision program as guest artists.

+In December 2025 the band announced the dates of their first ever European headline tour to take place in the spring of 2026.
+Initially focused on Northern Europe, in the accompanying posts on their social media, the band said that they were looking to expand those dates in the spring and into the autumn of 2026.

+In 2026, the UK’s BBC Radio 2 shortlisted THE ROOP among 70 iconic Eurovision acts for the contest’s 70th anniversary “Ultimate Eurovision Superstar” celebration.